Updated: Sep 22, 2021

 This time is also a great opportunity to settle your baby in different ways; for example if they were previously rocked to sleep try changing the rock to a sway to reduce movement needed to fall asleep

-Ensure baby is falling asleep within the same environment you want baby to sleep e.g If you want baby to nap in your bedroom in their crib ensure this is where baby falls asleep
+Ensure baby is falling asleep within the same environment you want baby to sleep to remove any chance of waking once placed down e.g If you want baby to nap in your bedroom in their crib ensure this is where baby falls asleep

 Do not introduce additional feeds during the night to try get baby back to sleep.
 After a few nights of extra night feeds suddenly baby will have a new routine of multiple night feeds again